kshannon/lung-nodule-localization/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Data
+The data we used comes from the The [LUNA16](https://luna16.grand-challenge.org/home/) competition website.
+It consists of 888 CT DICOM scans, along with several CSV files.
+The whole data set is about 300gb uncompressed.
+It is open sourced through creative commons and you simply need to make a free account to be given a download link.
+Note that we take these CT scans and create patches which are 64x64x64 numpy tensors, which are flattened and stored in an HDF5 storage object.
+The resulting object is about 800gb large and takes around 30 hours on a modern computer.

 ### Prerequisites
 A list of conda/pip environment dependencies can be found in the environments.yml file.
 To create a conda env with all of the dependencies run the create_conda_env.sh shell script.
 We are also using Tensorflow and Keras with GPU support.